ClickCease Outbound links | what are they and how do they affect SEO

 • Natural Linking: Outbound links contribute to the natural linking patterns expected by search engines.
 Websites with an appropriate balance of outbound and inbound links are more likely to receive favorable rankings.

-By adding highly contextual and relevant outbound links from your articles, you help the user understand the topic better – especially if you are lacking in covering the complete subject on your own website.
+By adding highly contextual and relevant outbound links to your articles, you help the user understand the topic better – especially if you are lacking complete coverage of the subject on your own website.

 Additionally, outbound links help you back up your arguments and add substance to them.
 Outbound links can also build trust and even relationships with other businesses – which can ultimately be favorable for both of you in the long term.